cjkpl/wagtail-cjkcms/docs/installation.md

     * always the same name, e.g.: `venv`
     * a name that is different for each project, e.g.: `env-cmsdemo`

-    We recommend the second approach, so that when you activate the virtual environment, you can see its' name in the terminal, and it is harder to confuse it with other virtual environments.
+    We use the second approach, so that when you activate the virtual environment, you can see its' name in the terminal, and it is harder to confuse it with other virtual environments.

 ```
 python3 -m venv ./env-cmsdemo/